aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotm-to-pptm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+Why to Convert

+There are many reasons why a user might want to convert a DOTM file to PPTM.
+One reason might be that the user needs to open the file in a different program that does not support the DOTM format.
+Another reason might be that the user wants to share the file with someone who does not have Microsoft Office installed on their computer.
+Whatever the reason, Aspose.Total for Python via .NET can help to automate the conversion process.

+How Aspose.Total Helps for DOTM to PPTM Conversion
-For a Python developer, who is trying to add a DOTM to PPTM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a PPTM format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+For a Python developer, who is trying to add a DOTM to PPTM conversion feature within application, Aspose.Total can be very helpful.
+The conversion process is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert DOTM file to PDF.
+After that, by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into Presentation as a PPTM format.

 {{% /blocks/products/pf/feature-page-summary %}}